exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 ## Usage of `*` and `**` with a function

-### Packing with a function
+### Packing with function parameters

-When you have a function with an arbitrary value of arguments or a large number of arguments then you can use [`*args` or `**kwargs`][args and kwargs] to pack the arguments.
+When you have a function that accepts an arbitrary or large number of arguments, you can use [`*args` or `**kwargs`][args and kwargs] to pack or group those arguments together.
-`*args` is used for packing a non-keyworded arbitrary length argument list.
+`*args` is used for packing an arbitrary number of positional (non-keyworded) arguments.
-`**kwargs` is used for packing keyworded arbitrary length of arguments to a function.
+`**kwargs` is used for packing an arbitrary number of keyword arguments to a function.

 Usage of `*args`: